icodewith-ai/icodewithai-code/.vibedocs/config/commands/plan.md

 # ***************
 # PLAN PHASE ENDS
 # ***************
-- Tell the USER the phase has ended and if they want to start working, they can just type :vd work to create the feature backlog.
+- Tell the USER the phase has ended and if they want to start building, they can just type :vd build to create the feature backlog.
 - Stop here.